 MES students are required to successfully complete a total of 72 quarter-hours of credit, including 32 core credits in sequence, 24 elective credits, and 16 thesis credits.
 The four core courses carry eight units of credit each and electives carry four units each.
 Courses are successfully completed when all credits are awarded by faculty via narrative evaluation.
 Students have four calendar years (16 quarters, including summers), starting with their first fall quarter, in which to complete all degree requirements.
 A one year extension may be available with director approval.
-If a student has an approved leave of absence (please see Leave of Absence section, page 11), the period of time the student was approved for leave will not be included in the four calendar years.
-Students who have attempted more than 90 credits are no longer eligible for federal financial aid.
+If a student has an approved leave of absence (please see Leave of Absence section, page 13), the period of time the student was approved for leave will not be included in the four calendar years.